timdubbins/tap/README.md

 # tap

 tap is an audio player for the terminal, written in Rust.
-It's a fast, minimal player that gives you access to the albums in your library through fuzzy finding shortcuts.
+It gives you access to the albums in your library through fuzzy finding shortcuts.

 <img src="https://github.com/timdubbins/tap/blob/master/doc/tap_screenshot.png" width="650"/>